Join

 Bannockburn is one of the pivotal events of Scottish history.

-The Trust is urgently asking Scottish Ministers to call in a council approved planning decision on land at Bannockburn which, if permitted, would destroy one of the last remaining areas of open landscape on which the historic battle took place in 1314.
+In August, the Trust urgently asked Scottish Ministers to call in a Stirling Council-approved planning decision on land at Bannockburn which, if permitted, would destroy one of the last remaining areas of open landscape on which the historic battle took place in 1314.

 You may have seen news reports recently about the National Trust for Scotland’s shock and dismay at a recent planning decision taken by Stirling Council.
 We believe Scotland thinks more of its heritage than this, and we need as many people as possible to stand with us to defend this special place now and for the future.